lukasmartinelli/sharpen/README.md

 <img align="right" alt="mbtoolbox" src="keep_tools_sharp.png" />

-One day after another a new challenge, a new problem to sharpen the tools.
-This is a collection of small (< 1h) Python challenges to improve my skills.
+This is a collection of small (< 1h) Python challenges to keep your Python skills sharp.

 ## Challenges